Subterfuge-Revived/Remake-Backend/README.md

 ## Usage

-We provide a Postman API package which you can get by pressing on the `Run in Postman` button at the top of this document.
+We provide a Postman API package which you can get by pressing the `Run in Postman` button at the top of this document.
 Once imported various requests can be tested.
  - Select a request, navigate to `Body > form-data` and fill-in all empty values
  - Press `Send` - The response shows up at the bottom.
 For improved readability Switch from `HTML` to `JSON` next